Title: On the Verge (Prelude to an Admission of Love)

 “I know.
 So do I. But we’re grounded here until this storm lets up.”

 “Storm…?”
-Her expression of irritation is replaced by one of resignation when she clearly recognizes the sound of wind over the roof.
+Her expression of disappointment is replaced by one of resignation when she clearly recognizes the sound of wind over the roof.
 “Okay, but I don’t want to stay here in this room, in this bed.”

 Mulder turns to Taumata.
 “Is there someplace private where Agent Scully and I can debrief?”